Brechy/hangul-master--/README.md

 # Hangul Master

-A web app for users to enter in an English word or phrase, get a Korean Hangul translation back, and turn the data into a flash card for later use.
+An educational tool/web app for users to enter in an English word or phrase, get an accurate Korean Hangul translation back, and turn the data into a flash card for later use.

 ## Built With